Parvaneh Forouhar: Murder

 On November 22, 1998, while 59 years old and ill, Parvaneh was stabbed 25 times and killed on the second floor of her home.
 Her husband, Darius Forouhar, was also murdered in the incident.

 According to Parvanah's daughter (Parastou), "At the time of her death my mother was wearing an overall over her sleeping gown which indicates that she was not waiting for anyone and because she was killed in front of the wardrobe where family documents were usually kept, she had most probably gone upstairs to fetch the deeds of the house to use it for release of my father on bail."

 Context

-The death of Parvaneh Eskandari Forouhar and Dariush Forouhar was followed a few days later by the assassinations of Mohammad Mokhtari and Mohammad-Ja'far Pouyandeh, two well known Iranian writers.
+The killing of Parvaneh Eskandari Forouhar and Dariush Forouhar was followed a few days later by the assassinations of Mohammad Mokhtari and Mohammad-Ja'far Pouyandeh, two well known Iranian writers.
 The Iranian Ministry of Intelligence later denied responsibility for these assassinations and claimed Ministry employees had acted on their own accord.
-As of 2014, the government still refuses to allow the families of the victims to hold any vigils or ceremonies for their loved ones.
+As of 2014, the government had refused to allow the families of the victims to hold any vigils or ceremonies for their loved ones.